 If history is any teacher, it’s that change is the only constant.

-Some may have worried that house prices would never recover after Black Wednesday, but then three years later they began one of the biggest booms in history.
+Some may have worried that house prices would never recover after Black Wednesday, but then three years later we entered one of the biggest booms in history.

 The market moves in cycles.
-The bad times happen, but they’re nearly always followed by sustainable growth for those that can weather the storm.
+The bad times happen, but they’re nearly always followed by sustainable growth for those who can weather the storm.